thephpleague/uri-src/docs/uri/7.0/uri-template.md

 ## Variables

-<p class="message-notice">For maximum interoperability you should make sure your variables are strings or objects that expose
+<p class="message-notice">For maximum interoperability you should make sure your variables are
-the <code>__toString</code> method otherwise the value will be cast to string following PHP rules except for boolean values <code>true</code> and <code>false</code> which will be converted to <code>1</code> and
+strings or stringable objects otherwise the value will be cast to string following PHP rules except for boolean values <code>true</code> and <code>false</code> which will be converted to <code>1</code> and <code>0</code> respectively.</p>
-<code>0</code> respectively.</p>

 ### Default variables can be set using the constructor

 The constructor takes a optional set of default variables that can be applied by default when expanding the URI template.

 ~~~php
 <?php